Modern-Compilers-Lab/Tiny-Language-Models-Framework/README.md

 - `demonstration.ipynb` : Jupyter notebook demonstrating the usage of the models and scripts.

+- `code_execution.py` : Script to evaluate the trained models on the code execution task.

+- `token-level_code_completion.py` : Script to evaluate the trained models on the token-level code completion task.

-- `eval.py` : Script to evaluate the trained models.
+- `line-level_code_completion.py` : Script to evaluate the trained models on the line-level code completion task.

 - `model.py` : Contains the model architecture and related functions.